jimboca/harmonyhub-polyglot/README.md

 Monitoring can be done in the same way as detailed in the [Camera Server](https://github.com/jimboca/camera-polyglot#programs)

+# Upgrading

+1. On your machine running Polyglot
+  * `cd polyglot/config/node_servers/harmonyhub-polyglot`
+  * git pull
+  * sudo pip install -r requirements.txt
+2. From any machine, open polyglot web page: http://your.pi.ip:8080
+  * Select your harmonyhub on the left
+  * Click the 'Restart Server' button nar the top right of the page.
+3. If required for this release, you may also need to 'Update Profile' below.

 # Update Profile

 Whenever you add activities or devices to your Harmony Hub(s) you will need to rebuild the config.
-This must also be run sometimes when a new version of this program is released.
+This must also be run sometimes when a new version of this program is released after running the Upgrading steps above.

 1. On your machine running Polyglot
   * `cd polyglot/config/node_servers/harmonyhub-polyglot`